viv-garot/tf-custom-plugin-mavidser-kitchen/README.md

 # tf-custom-plugin

 ## Description
-* Learn how to run locally a custom plugin.
+* Learn how to run locally a custom plugin. ([terraform-linux-plugin](https://github.com/mavidser/terraform-provider-linux) from mavidser)

 ## Pre-requirements